Josh Akognon: 2011–12 season

 In 2011, Akognon re-signed with the Leopards and averaged over 28 points a game in 2011–12 which was good enough to be the fifth leading scorer in the CBA.
 Most experts and writers expected Dongguan to be in a rebuilding mode and the team lost their first four games.
 Due to Akognon's strong play and leadership, Dongguan rallied to go 19–9 over the last 28 games and finished in 5th place.
-He carried his team in their exciting five-game series against Xinjiang and Ike Diogu, but fell up short losing Game 5 and the series 3–2.
+He carried his team in their exciting five-game series against Xinjiang, but fell short and lost the series 3–2.

 Due to the lockout, the CBA was flooded with NBA players like J.R.
 Smith and Wilson Chandler.
 Despite the influx of pro talent, Akognon continued his strong play and confirmed his standing as one of the most outstanding players in the CBA.

 On March 30, 2012, he was acquired by the Canton Charge following the conclusion of the 2011–12 CBA season.
-On April 17, 2012, he was waived by the Charge due to injury.
+In 3 games with the Charge, Akognon averaged 16.0 points, 1.3 rebounds and 2.3 assists in 23.7 minutes of playing time.

+The Charge made it to the playoffs with a 27 - 23 record and defeated the Springfield Armor in the First Round 2 - 1, but Akognon only played in the first game of the series on April 13th.

+He would miss the Semifinals of the playoffs with the Charge due to being waived on April 17, 2012 because of injury.